x-mars-x/python-test/exercise-4/README.en.md

    - If the total quantity of items in the cart exceeds 5, apply a 10% discount on the total.
    - If there are at least 2 electronic products (ElectronicProduct), apply an additional 5% discount on the total (after the 10% discount, if applicable).
    - The calculate_discount() method should return the discount amount, and get_total() should subtract this amount from the original total.

+3. **Product Search**
+   - The search_product(search_term) method searches for products in the cart whose names contain the provided search term.
+   - Search must be case-insensitive (e.g., "laptop" matches "Laptop" or "LAPTOP").
+   - Returns a list of (product, quantity) pairs for matching products.

 ### Example Usage